-Immediately after Pharaoh's wise death-dealing plan takes full effect, the Exodus narrative introduces Moses's birth (Exod 2:1-2).
+Immediately after Pharaoh announces Egypt must cast Hebrew baby boys into the Nile River (Exod 1:22), the Exodus narrative presents Moses's birth (2:1-2).
 The narrative introduces Moses at this point because he is the means by which YHWH will defeat Egypt and deliver his people from Egyptian slavery and death (3:7-9).
-Thus, Moses's birth does not merely follow Pharaoh's genocidal attempts.
-Rather, Moses's birth is God's response to Israel's hope against Pharaoh and Egypt's wise death-dealing plan.
+After Pharaoh sought to reduce Israel's numbers by implementing his first plan of harsh labor (1:11), the text mentions that Israel's sustained multiplication counteracted Pharaoh's goal (v.
+12).
+Also, after